What’s the RideSafer Travel Vest?

 Next, put the vest on your child.
 The vest is made up of a variety of adjustable straps and loops to get the best fit.
 However, it doesn’t need to be tight like a car seat — as long as we get that perfect seatbelt fit!

-Buckle the center panel, adjust the back straps, and fasten the crotch strap.
+Buckle the center panel, adjust the back straps, and fasten the crotch strap if desired.
 The crotch strap should be threaded through a loop on the bottom panel and velcroed between the legs.
 Each of the straps and panels should have a neutral tension on the child.
 Not too loose, not too tight.

 Step Three: Ensure the bottom panel is resting on your child’s thighs.